AODtorusan/esphome-influxdb_v2_oss/README.md

-Multiple `measurements` can be published in a batch, ensuring that they all have the same timestamp if timestamping is enabled in the compoment.
+Multiple `measurements` can be published in a batch, ensuring that they all have the same timestamp if timestamping is enabled in the component.
 This permits summarizaton and comparison across measurements without having to manipulate the timestamps (e.g. truncation) in the database query or reporting tool.